spyysalo/bionlp_st_2011_supporting/README.md

 potentially leading to problems with for example alignment further down the line.

-While make provides some methods to parallalise the workflow it is still somewhat lacking in regards to how it enables high-performing workflows.
+While make provides some methods to parallelise the workflow it is still somewhat lacking in regards to how it enables high-performing workflows.
 Many parsers have high start-up costs and starting a new process for each target may induce a higher degree of redundancy but in the case for a parser like